CreativeCodingLab/GPUEdgeBundling/README.md

 #### Force Edge Bundling
 **Force edge bundling** **[3]** works by modelling edges between nodes as flexible springs which can attract each other if certain geometrical compatibility criterions are met.
 The input for the algorithm is a simple node-link diagram of a graph with nodes and edges.
 In order to change the shape of the basic straight line edges between nodes, the algorithm proceeds by subdividing edges into segments.
 Attraction *spring* forces are simulated between each pair of consecutive subdivision points on the same graph-edge.
 Moreover, attraction *electrostatic* forces are computed between subpoints of different edges which are geometrically compatible.
 The combined force acting on each subdivision point is computed and the points are moved a certain step size in the direction of the force.
 The force-simulation on these sub-points is repeted a certain amout of iterations.
 After the end of a cycle of iterations the resulting graph-edges are divided again in smaller segements and the whole process repeats itself until the end cycle is reached.
 It's important to note that the position of original node-points are fixed throughout the simulation.
+This repo contains 2 implementations of the FEB algorithm:
+1) A 2X speed-up version of the CPU-based edge bundling implementation found in https://github.com/upphiminn/d3.ForceBundle.
+2) A WebGL-based implementation based on the Jieting Wu et.al. publication [4].
 #### Parameters Tuning
 #####Fixed Parameters
 A certain number of parameters have been fixed to specific optimized values as found through experimentation by the authors.
 These include the spring constants **K** (=0.1), which controls the amount of bundling by controling the stiffness of edges.
 The number of iterations for simulating force interactions **I** (=60) and the number of cycles of subdivision-force simulation iterations **C** (=6).
 Moreover, the initial number of division points **P** is set to 1 and the rate at which it increases set to 2.
 The rate of the number of iterations **I** decreases each cycle is set to **2/3**.